 Breeding of Sorghum bicolor hybrids for improved biomass and biogas yield

-My research covers various aspects of adaptation and breeding of sorghum (Sorghum bicolor), an originally tropical plant, as a novel bioenergy and fodder crop in temperate Europe.
+My research covers various aspects of adaptation and hybrid breeding of sorghum (Sorghum bicolor), an originally tropical plant, as a novel bioenergy and fodder crop in temperate Europe.
 Thanks to its diabrotica resistance, drought tolerance and nutrient efficiency, sorghum is a promising alternative to maize.
-However, several aspects such as chilling tolerance, maturity, energy density and yield stability need to be enhanced to make it fully competitive.
+However, several aspects such as chilling tolerance in both juvenile and flowering stages, maturity, energy density and yield stability need to be enhanced to make it fully competitive.

 - Sorghum breeding